georgeracu/georgeracu.github.com/_posts/2025-09-14-recipe-for-building-distributed-systems.md

 - Do trunk based development;
 - Have 3 development environments: `development`, `staging` and `production`;
-- Have a dedicated performance testing environment that mimicks productions;
+- Have a dedicated performance testing environment that mimicks production;
 - Do code reviews (human and AI assisted);
 - Treat test code as production code;
+- Use commit templates: make sure that your work item number is referenced in every commit (Jira task, GitHub issue etc.)
+- Use `Co-authored-by` when doing pair programming or using an AI coding assistant;
+- Use semantic versioning as described in [SemVer](https://semver.org/);

 Future blog posts will explain each phase in more detail.